The correct method of darts scoring depends on the game you’re playing. But there are certain rules you must follow in all games.

 ‘Busting’ in 01 Games

-A Bust happens when you reach one less, equal or more points than needed to reach zero.
+A “Bust” happens when you score more points than needed to reach zero.
 If that happens, you just go back to the score required prior to your turn.

 (Learn more common darts terms)